2009 Acura MDX - Chassis

 Engineers paid strict attention to addressing two specific issues - concrete road noise and drumming - neither of which is acceptable to luxury customers.
 By nature SUVs are susceptible to drumming noises in the cabin interior because of their large open area.
 Where necessary, meltsheets are used in critical areas on the front bulkhead and floor, and lighter insulators are used on the bodysides, doors and roof.
 A new hybrid carpet and padding system further reduces noise intrusion by balancing the transmission loss and absorption properties of the carpet.

-Every 2008 MDX comes with standard Vehicle Stability Assist™ (VSA®) that includes special Trailer Stability Assist algorithms.
-Trailer Stability Assist interprets oscillation, or wag, in the vehicle/trailer combination while driving.
+Every 2009 MDX comes with standard Vehicle Stability Assist™ (VSA®) that includes special Trailer Stability Assist algorithms.
+Trailer Stability Assist interprets oscillation (or wag) in the vehicle/trailer combination while driving.
 This may occur if the trailer is not loaded correctly, or under certain speed and road conditions.
-Using a combination of torque reduction and individual brakes, Trailer Stability Assist activates to stabilize the vehicle after sensing oscillations of the vehicle and trailer system.
+Using a combination of torque reduction and individual brake application, Trailer Stability Assist activates to stabilize the vehicle after sensing oscillations of the vehicle and trailer system.